matthiaaas/otto-assistant/README.md

 > Otto, was gibt's Neues?

 Info
-> Otto, wer ist Barack Obama
+> Otto, wer ist Barack Obama?

 To stop the assistant just close the window or - when using the terminal - interrupt the program with `ctrl + c`.